Foundational introduction to scientific metadata and machine-readable research data annotation.

 HMC develops and implements novel concepts and technologies for a sustainable handling of research data through high-quality metadata.
 Its main goal is to make the depth and breadth of research data produced by Helmholtz Centres findable, accessible, interoperable and reusable (FAIR) for the whole science community.

-This course introduces the core principles of scientific metadata and explains how structured, machine-readable metadata supports research quality and visibility.
-Participants will gain both conceptual understanding and practical orientation in metadata frameworks and JSON-based annotation.
+This course introduces foundational concepts of scientific metadata and FAIR alignment.
+Participants gain conceptual understanding and practical orientation in structured metadata frameworks and JSON-based annotation.

 By the end of the course, participants will be able to: